dib-lab/2020-ibd/docs/main.md

 These hashes were then removed, and we repeated the process for the genome with the next largest fraction of predictive k-mers.

 To identify hashes that were predictive in at least five of six models, we took the union of predictive hashes from all combinations of five models, as well as from the union of all six models.
+We refer to these hashes as shared predictive hashes.
-We re-anchored these hashes to known genomes using sourmash `gather` as above.
+We anchored variable importance of these shared predictive hashes to known genomes using sourmash `gather` as above.

 ### Compact de Bruijn graph queries for predictive genomes